-Denham Ibn Dawwas built a wall around this desert city in 1590 and over 500 years later, walls still play a large part in living in Riyadh, if you are an expat.
-The same question exists about the fortifications around the carefully guarded 21st century compounds as was raised in the distant past – are the barricades there to keep the people inside safe from the locals or to keep the locals safe from the people inside?
+Denham Ibn Dawwas built a wall around this desert city in 1590 and, over 500 years later, walls still feature prominently, when living in Riyadh, if you are an expat.
+The same question about the fortifications around the carefully guarded 21st century compounds is as relevant today, as it was in the distant past – are the barricades there to keep the people inside safe from the locals or to keep the locals safe from the people inside?

 Behind the walls of the compounds are roomy (if architecturally uninspiring) villas, green gardens, swimming pools and children on bikes.
 In fact it’s not that dissimilar to Californian housing estates, except that it’s a lot hotter (temperatures can rise to 50 Celcius in the summer) and there’s the ever-present threat of dust storms that make a San Francisco fog look like a patch of river mist.

-Outside these safe havens, the options for entertainment are somewhat limited and mainly consist of upmarket shopping malls (think Armani, Gucci, Versace etc.), although there is also the Souk Al Thumairi, which has a more ethnic offering of rugs and incense and an unexpectedly wide selection of restaurants.
-Remember, strictly no alcohol, so celebratory champagne is apple juice and sparkling water.
+Outside these safe havens, the options for entertainment are somewhat limited and mainly consist of upmarket shopping malls (think Armani, Gucci, Versace etc.), although there is also the Souq Al Thumairi (a favourite with expats) which has a more ethnic offering of rugs and incense and an unexpectedly wide selection of restaurants.
+Remember, strictly no alcohol, so celebratory champagne consists of apple juice and sparkling water.